tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/03/how-to-fix-permission-troubles.md

  "Error of IP Geo API"
 )

-This plugin can use the IP address geolocation databases of [Maxmind][Maxmind] and [IP2Location][IP2Location] on your server.
+This plugin handles the IP address geolocation databases of [Maxmind][Maxmind] and [IP2Location][IP2Location] on your server.
 Those databases would be downloaded via the dedicated class libraries for each.
 When you install this plugin at the first time, one of the following directories will be selected